lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/01-introduction.rst

 #############

 BeagleV Ahead is an open-source RISC-V Single Board Computer (SBC) in the form factor of BeagleBone Black.
-It has the same P8 & P9 cape header pins allowing you to stack your favourite BeagleBone cape on top to expand it's capability.
+It has the same P8 & P9 cape header pins as BeagleBone Black allowing you to stack your favourite BeagleBone cape on top to expand it's capability.
-It's designed as an affordable RISC-V enabled pocket-size computer for anybody who want's to dive deep into the new RISC-V ISA.
+Featuring a powerful quad-core RISC-V processor BeagleV Ahead is designed as an affordable RISC-V enabled pocket-size computer for anybody who want's to dive deep into the new RISC-V ISA.

 .. table::
    :align: center